-Australian Energy Market Commission PO Box A2449 SYDNEY SOUTH NSW 1235 www.aemc.gov.au
+www.aemc.gov.au

-2 Draft Rule Determination
+2 Final Rule Determination

-2.1 Commission's draft determination
+2.1 Commission's final determination

-In accordance with section 99 of the NEL the Commission has made this Draft Rule determination in relation to the Rule proposed by Senergy.
+In accordance with section 102 of the NEL the Commission has made this final Rule determination (the Final Determination) in relation to the Rule proposed by Senergy Econnect Australia Pty Ltd.

-The Commission has determined it should make, with amendments, the Proposed Rule by Senergy.
+In accordance with section 103 of the NEL the Commission has determined to make, with amendments, the Rule proposed by the Rule proponent.

-The Commission's reasons for making this Draft Rule determination are set out in section 3.1.
+The Commission's reasons for making the Final Determination are set out in section 3.1.

-A draft of the Rule that the Commission proposes be made (Draft Rule) is attached to and published with this Draft Rule determination.
-The Draft Rule is different from the Rule proposed by the Proponent.
+The National Electricity Amendment (Release of Generator Information by AEMO) Rule 2010 No 14 (the Rule or Rule as Made) is published with this Final Determination.
+The Rule as made commences on 20 January 2011.
+The Rule as made is different from the Rule proposed by the Proponent.
 Its key features are described in section 3.2.